JaySLee/covid/README.md

 * First two plots show 7-day moving average.
 * Upper left plot shows relative proportion across all age groups.
   - Young age groups are merged due to misalignment between hospital and case data.
-  - _Relative proportion generally going down largely because of (relatively) more hospitizalizations in the older (not shown) age groups._
+  - [112521:] _Relative proportion generally going down largely because of (relatively) more hospitizalizations in the older (not shown) age groups._
 * Upper right plot shows ratio of hospitalizations to number of cases.
   - These proportions is an upper bound, as there are far more contagious cases thanindicated by a daily case number and also considering not all cases are registered by RIVM.
+  - [112521:]
     - _Under that assumption, there is currently < 1% chance of hospitalization after infection._
     - _The diminishing curves for the older age groups may be indicative of the vaccine's effectiveness._
 * The lower two plot shows _percentage_ within population of each age group.
   - The right plot shows a LOESS regression fit.
   - Because the recent week's LCPS age data (i.e. most recent date) are incomplete, points are omitted in these two plots.
-  - [112521:] _Hospitalizations are going up for all age groups._
+  - [112521:] _Hospitalizations (within age group) are going up for all age groups._

 <p align="center"><img src="/fig/cv_age_hosp.png" width="40%"> <img src="/fig/cv_age_hosp_covid.png" width="40%"></p>